-Not all fonts are free to use, but buying different fonts individually is a bad idea, the best option you have is to pay for third party design apps like Glorify who has a huge inventory of stylish fonts with several other features.
+Not all fonts are free to use.
+Some of them have to be purchased but buying different fonts individually is a bad idea.
+The best option you have is to subscribe to a third party design app like Glorify that offers a huge inventory of stylish fonts along with several other features.

 4) What is the most calming font?

-For our dear seniors, the Sans Serif family is the best font for added readability.
+The Sans Serif family is usually determined as the best font for readability.

 6) Which font is most attractive?